Bob and Brad T2 Review

 Who Is It Best For?
 Or Avoid It If You…

 This kind of setup screams entry-level all the way.
 That means it’s probably just good enough for everyday use at home.
-It will be good for folks just starting with massage guns and needing something basic.
+It will be ideal for individuals just starting with massage guns and looking for a basic option.

 Price and Warranty